matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ## Spring Boot AutoConfiguration

-- Some examples loaded by app context for us:
+- Some examples loaded by app context for us.

 ```
    DataSourceAutoConfiguration.EmbeddedDatabaseConfiguration: